MajorCooke/Doom4Doom/Docs/Readme.txt

 Game                    : Doom 2 (compatible with Ultimate Doom, Plutonia, TNT, etc.)
 Map #                   : N/A
 Single Player           : Designed for
-Cooperative 2-4 Player  : No (Eventually)
+Cooperative 2-4 Player  : Not yet
 Deathmatch 2-4 Player   : No
-Other game styles       : No
+Other game styles       : Not yet
 Difficulty Settings     : Yes, a lot of them